rmacklin/rollup-plugin-fingerprint/README.md

 The filename used as the input key in the generated manifest map.
 Useful in certain build setups where `path.resolve` is needed as `bundle.dest` but not in the manifest.

+### reuseManifest

+Type: `boolean`
+Default: `false`
+Required: `false`

+Determines whether or not to generate a new manifest for each call to `hash()`.
+This option is useful in cases where you want to have multiple bundles created by seperate runs of rollup and have them all be accesible by the same manifest.

+**This option requires you to delete the manifest yourself when you want to overwrite it**

 ### callback

 Type: `function`